iivanoo/covid-apps-observer/data/data_us/reports/resources/com.webmd.android___8.5/report.md

 > Wanted to learn about possible thyroid problem and got a lousy quiz instead.
 What a joke!<br> :date: __2020-12-29 15:58:27__

 > many symptoms lacking especially related to brain and psychiatry.<br> :date: __2020-12-04 19:48:57__

-> Do not get this app.
-YOU WILL BE SPAMMED.
-I am receiving daily emails.
-Tried to unsubscribe, but the emails still keep coming.
-I will be deleting this app<br> :date: __2020-11-25 22:41:50__